What Is Natural Gas Leak Detection?

 Intentional Damage

-Willful or malicious destruction of equipment does unfortunately happen.
+Willful or malicious destruction of equipment does, unfortunately, happen.

 What Teams Need To Investigate Reported Leaks